lannes/Flutter-AdaptiveCards/README.md

 * Implement missing _Actions_
   * Add `ToggleVisibility` - currently implemented as `no-op`
   * `Action.Execute` and `Action.Submit` are currently the same via dispatch.
 Their behavior should possibly be different
+* Add ability to set `debugDefaultTargetPlatformOverride = TargetPlatform.fuchsia` as command line override in examples

 ## ChangeLog
 2023 07
 * added _brain dead_ `Table` implementation as a starting point
 * migrated from print() to developer.log()
-* Support both Material and Cupertino Date and Time pickers based on platform 2023 06
+* Support both Material and Cupertino Date and Time pickers based on platform
+* Removed `fuscia` target platform overrides in examples 2023 06
 * Updated where nulls were used by Flutter is now null safe.
 * Picked a default with for text alignment that may be wrong or differ from the old default.